Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Hawaii vs. New Mexico State College Football Odds, Plays and Insights

 The New Mexico State Aggies (1-6) are facing tough odds as 18.5-point underdogs heading into their matchup on Sunday, October 24, 2021 against the Hawaii Rainbow Warriors (3-4).
-The over/under is 59.5 for the game.
+The total has been set at 59.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.